How to Play Blackjack

 Tip: RTP for the base game applies to players following the basic blackjack strategy.
 Blackjack side bets, insurance, and other wagers offer lower RTPs than the base game.
 Games with the fewest decks provide the best odds for players.

-WHERE DO I PLAY BLACKJACK?
+WHERE DO I PLAY BLACKJACK ONLINE?

 Players can play blackjack at a retail or online casino, via virtual or live dealer games, or with friends and a pack of cards.
 Before wagering for real money online, we recommend trying free demo play versions to get a feel for how the game works.

-Use a blackjack chart to practice the optimal strategy and learn the ebb and flow of the game at different bet amounts.
+Wherever you play, use a blackjack chart to practice the optimal strategy and learn the ebb and flow of the game at different bet amounts.

 BLACKJACK AND RESPONSIBLE GAMBLING